 While devious and sometimes hard to spot or believe, affinity fraud has red flags you can recognize.
 It’s wise to check into any person or business offering an “opportunity.”
 Beware if you notice any of the following:

 - Anyone using their personal connections when offering a money-making opportunity

 - Low-risk, high-reward promises

 When it comes to your money, the best decisions are informed ones.
-If anyone is offering you a money-making opportunity the following are simple ways to help protect yourself from fraud.
+If anyone is offering you a money-making opportunity there are simple ways to help protect yourself from fraud.